 I would, though, like you to be committed to trying and developing your skills on manual as that is where I believe your creativity will truly get unleashed.

-A camera and a sturdy tripod are necessary – a laptop to process your images is also highly recommended, but not essential.
+A camera and a sturdy tripod are necessary – a laptop to process your images is also highly recommended.

 Workshop capacity: 6